arlac77/svelte-session-manager/README.md

 // use localStorage as backng store let session = new Session(localStorage);

+// session may still be valid
+if(!session.isValid) {
   await login(session, 'https://mydomain/authenticate', 'a user', 'a secret');
+}

 session.isValid; // true when auth was ok